The Best Pellet Grill Under $1,000

 Here at Grilla Grills, we focus on giving our customers the best grill possible by investing into the components that physically make up the grill rather than all of the technology add-ons.
 We truly think our Grilla and Silverbac models are the best pellet smokers for under $1,000 because we focus on quality where we think it matters most.
 In the end, this leaves us with a grill that is built to last and provide more consistent results with a lower price tag.
 To us, it’s all about putting the money where it matters the most to our customers.

-You may ask, “What about the cool features like a WiFi PID controller?”
+While Grilla has added these features, you may ask, “What about the cool features like a WiFi PID controller?”
 Even though the world is in a state of non-stop technology overload, we conducted research to find out just how much consumers utilize the WiFi feature on their grills.
 We found that 90% of people who paid the extra $300-$400 for the feature, had only used it an average of two times over the life of the grill.
 Right now, we want our grill to remain affordable to the average consumer so we leave this feature off, but if in the future it ends up being something our consumers want, we would begin taking a look at adding it on our grills.
 Saving money on these gadgets allows us to put more money into vital components of the grill, like the grill grates.
 Cheap grill grates need to be replaced often and will continue costing you money, even if the rest of the grill holds up.
 Our grates are made of ¼ inch stainless steel rod while many competitor pellet grills under $1,000 offer cheaper, low quality powdered coated .170 powder coated steel.

 Every component you get on a Silverbac is quality.
 From the digital control to the pellet hopper to the heavy gauge steel construction, this grill is designed to maximize the bang for your buck.